RAYS OF SUNSHINE CHILDREN’S CHARITY

 2.1 Statement of Intent

 It is the policy of Rays of Sunshine to safeguard the welfare of all children and young people by protecting them from all forms of abuse including physical, emotional and sexual harm.
-All children without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs.
+All children and young people without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs.

 Rays of Sunshine is committed to creating a safe environment in which young people can feel comfortable and secure while engaged in any of Rays of Sunshine’s, events or initiatives.
 Those representing the charity should show respect and understanding for individual’s rights, safety and welfare at all times and conduct themselves in a way that reflects the ethos and principles of Rays of Sunshine.